 Inclusive vs representative

 Most PBCs have an ‘all-inclusive’ (or ‘direct representation’) membership structure whereby all native title holders who are old enough can become members of the PBC.
 In areas where people live in close proximity to each other PBCs might benefit from an all-inclusive membership to ensure everyone has the opportunity to attend meetings and actively participate in the running of the PBC.

 A small number of PBCs have ‘representational’ (or ‘indirect representation’) membership structures where there are a limited number of members who work to represent the interests of the other native title holders.
 PBCs employing this structure have limited members, and may also limit the length of time membership is held for.
 Representational membership structures might occur when a PBC represents the native title interests of more than one group in one determination, or where native title holders are geographically dispersed and all-inclusive membership becomes less practical.

 When considering a representational membership structure PBCs should be aware that under s 77.5 of the CATSI Act, a corporation needs at least five members, otherwise it requires an exemption for less.
 Also, the corporation structure must meet the Indigeneity requirement which means a majority of the members must be Indigenous.

 Example for representational membership

-Nyangumarta Karajarri has a limit of 40 total members with no more than twenty members from the Nyangumarta PBC and no more than twenty members from the Karajarri PBC.
-A person cannot hold membership for longer than four years but can be nominated to continue for a further term by their nominating group.
+Nyangumarta Karajarri has a limit of 40 total members, with a maximum of twenty members each from the Nyangumarta PBC and the Karajarri PBC.
+A person cannot be a member for longer than four years, but can be nominated to continue for a further term by their nominating group.